Residence Hall Policies and General Information

 Overnight Guest Policy

-The overnight guest policy will be applicable to all second semester, first year students and upperclass women.
+The overnight guest policy will be applicable to all second semester, first year students (and upperclass students).

-Overnight guests are defined as non-Russell Sage College resident students remaining in the residence halls past 2:00 am.
-Russell Sage College students who are not residents of the room they will be a guest in must have permission from the roommate(s) of the hostess.
+Overnight guests are defined as non-Sage resident students remaining in the residence halls past 2:00 am.
+Sage students who are not residents of the room they will be a guest in must have permission from the roommate(s) of the host/hostess.
 A roommate contract that states that all roommates agree to allow overnight guests must be signed by all roommates upon moving in to the residence halls.
 Contracts will be reviewed at the six week interval of each semester with the Resident Assistant to ensure that all parties are still in agreement with the previously discussed guest policy.
-At any time during the semester, a roommate may change her mind about having overnight guests and must discuss this with her Resident Assistant.
+At any time during the semester, a roommate may change his/her mind about having overnight guests and must discuss this with his/her Resident Assistant.

 Special circumstances for extended stays will be considered by the Office of Residence life only if presented 24 hours in advance.
-The hostess for a guest is responsible for ensuring that her guest knows and abides by the college rules and regulations and state and federal laws.
-Russell Sage students are responsible for their guest’s actions and must escort them at all times.
+The host/hostess for a guest is responsible for ensuring that his/her guest knows and abides by the college rules and regulations and state and federal laws.
+Sage students are responsible for their guest’s actions and must escort them at all times.

 First Year residents are not permitted to have overnights guests for the first two weeks of the fall semester including Orientation Weekend.
 Beginning the third Monday of the fall semester, the above guidelines for overnight guests apply to first year students as well.

 - All students in a residence unit will be considered responsible for the furnishings in a public area.

 - Each student room is furnished with a bed, dresser, desk and chair.
 Students are responsible for furnishing their own pillow, linens, and curtains- which must be fire-retardant.

 - The College furnishes student rooms.
 The students may bring in only small items of furniture.
 College furniture may not be removed from the room.The resident will be assessed replacement costs for any missing or damaged furniture.